Floating Offshore Wind Power Market Size and Share

 Recent Industry Developments

-• June 2025: DNV, a global leader in wind energy technology certification, has inked a memorandum of understanding (MoU) with Japan's Floating Offshore Wind Technology Research Association (FLOWRA) to delve into collaborative opportunities in the realm of floating wind technology development.
+• June 2025: DNV, a global leader in wind energy technology certification, has signed a memorandum of understanding (MoU) with Japan's Floating Offshore Wind Technology Research Association (FLOWRA) to explore collaborative opportunities in the development of floating wind technology.

 • April 2025: The UK government announced a GBP 300 million package for domestic offshore wind supply chains, spanning turbine components, floating platforms, and subsea cables.

-• March 2025: The UK government allocated more than GBP 55 million for Port of Cromarty Firth upgrades, enabling serial production of floating turbines and creating up to 1,000 skilled jobs.
+• March 2025: The UK government has allocated more than £ 55 million for Port of Cromarty Firth upgrades, enabling the serial production of floating turbines and creating up to 1,000 skilled jobs.

-Table of Contents for Global Floating Offshore Wind Power Industry Report
+Table of Contents for Floating Offshore Wind Power Industry Report

 1. Introduction